BELT: Old-School Backdoor Attacks can Evade the State-of-the-Art Defense with Backdoor Exclusivity Lifting: Methodology

 However, this implementation did not reliably succeed in our experiments, and the optimization of this intuitive objective function often led to convergence on suboptimal solutions.
 One issue was the lack of a clear optimization direction for the regularization term, which solely considered the magnitude of the perturbation without imposing constraints on its optimization direction.
 Consequently, the optimization process had the potential to adjust the perturbation in arbitrary directions, possibly selecting less effective perturbation directions and resulting in the perturbation easily falling into a local optimum.
 Moreover, the choice of an inappropriate value for the hyperparameter $\lambda$ could lead to suboptimal performance in balancing the cross-entropy loss and the regularization term.
 A larger $\lambda$ might inadequately optimize the loss function with respect to the cross-entropy term, thereby failing to ensure the persistence of the fuzzy nature of the perturbed trigger.
 Conversely, a smaller $\lambda$ could overlook the penalty for the perturbation, failing to effectively approximate the trigger upper bound.

 To address these shortcomings, we propose two improvements to guide the perturbation in a more effective way towards approximating the trigger upper bound during the optimization process.

 {\bf Optimization direction.} We first calculate the maximum perturbation of the trigger within a valid numerical range, referred to as the perturbation boundary $\delta_b$ (as defined in Definition \ref{def:one}).
+It is worth noting that the valid numerical range is the permissible pixel value of the trigger, denoted as [$t_{min}$, $t_{max}$], which varies according to different backdoor definitions.
 We use this perturbation boundary as the guiding direction for the perturbation $\delta$ during the optimization process.
 This enables the perturbation to be adjusted along the direction of the perturbation boundary, providing more optimization space to find a trigger with a larger perturbation.

 {\bf Dynamic weight $\lambda_{dyn}$.} Furthermore, $\lambda$ is crucial for balancing the contributions between the cross-entropy loss term and the regularization term.
 As defined in Definition \ref{def:three}, the trigger upper bound is considered as the one among all fuzzy triggers with the maximum perturbation.
 This implies that such a fuzzy trigger, with just a tiny perturbation, is enough to surpass the trigger's upper bound and become an ineffective trigger.
 Therefore, the sample $x_{t'}$ with a maximally perturbed fuzzy trigger should exhibit only a slightly higher probability of predicting the target label $y_t$ in its predicted probability distribution $y' = F_{\theta'}$ compared to the maximum probability of excluding $y_t$.
 This can be expressed as $y'_{y_t} - \underset{i \neq y_t}{\text{max}}(y'_i) < \epsilon$, where $\epsilon$ represents a very small positive number.